 - Pathfinder Handbook – BPSA-US guide for Pathfinders (Scouts) from Tenderfoot through First Class

-- Rover Handbook - BPSA-US guide for Rover Scouts.
+- Rover Handbook - BPSA-US guide for Rover Scouts, including all registered Scout Leaders.

 - Mini Guide to Rovering – BPSA-US short guide and introduction to Rovers